ssirsika-tibco/xpd-sce-test/tbs-bpm/docker/readme.txt

   deploy.manifest  - Lists the generated deployment artifacts in the order that
                      they must be deployed.

-  deploy.info      - Additional information gathered during the generation of
+  deploy.info      - Contains additional information gathered during the generation
-                     deployment artifacts (in JSON format)...
+                     of deployment artifacts (in JSON format)...
-                     - The shared-resource definitions that are required on any BPM Enterprise Edition runtime that you wish to deploy the artifacts to.
+                     - Lists the shared-resource definitions that are required on any BPM Enterprise Edition runtime that you wish to deploy the artifacts to.
 Each entry details the name and type of the required shared-resource definition.